 Comply with a legal or regulatory obligation means processing your personal data where it is necessary for compliance with a legal or regulatory obligation that we are subject to.

-- Service providers based in the EEA or the United States who provide IT and system administrative services.
+- Service providers based in the UK, EEA or the United States who provide IT and system administrative services.

-- Professional advisers including lawyers, bankers, auditors and insurers based in the EEA or the United States who provide consultancy, banking, legal, insurance and accounting services.
+- Professional advisers including lawyers, bankers, auditors and insurers based in the UK, EEA or the United States who provide consultancy, banking, legal, insurance and accounting services.

 YOUR LEGAL RIGHTS